Monroe High School (Monroe, Oregon)

 Monroe High School is a public high school in Monroe, Oregon, United States.

 Academics

 In 2008, 75% of the school's seniors received a high school diploma.
 Of 28 students, 21 graduated, three dropped out, and four were still in high school the following year.

+Athletics

+Monroe High School athletic teams compete in the OSAA 2A-3 Valley Coast Conference.